MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  The address of an array of `RECT` structures (or `CRect` objects) that specify the new work areas of the list view control.
 These areas must be specified in client coordinates.
 If this parameter is **NULL**, the working area will be set to the client area of the control.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_SetWorkAreas](http://msdn.microsoft.com/library/windows/desktop/bb775128), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_SetWorkAreas](http://msdn.microsoft.com/library/windows/desktop/bb775128), as described in the Windows SDK.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#39](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#39)]  -->